kermitt2/biblio-glutton/doc/Build-Databases.md

 faster from inside AWS; `--concurrency` sets how many are asked for at once, 64 by default).
 The records are updated one by one as the objects come back, so a run cut short picks up where it left, and a later run fetches only the articles the mapping gained and the new versions of articles, minutes.
-The license of a version already read is not looked at again; reloading the mapping with `pmid` starts every record afresh.
+The license of a version already read is not looked at again, although PMC does at times rewrite the metadata of a version in place (its license, or a PDF added later) without making a new version of it; reloading the mapping with `pmid` starts every record afresh.
 Records with a PMC ID then carry a `license` with the same codes as before (`CC BY`, `CC0`, `NO-CC CODE`, ...), and the PDF link says whether the PDF is really distributed.